LocationRoute d'Evian, 74200 Thonon-les-Bains, France

 Cost3 670 000 € VAT

-From the architect.
+Text description provided by the architects.
 In the late 1960s, a French cultural policy was affirmed and the democratization of culture under the leadership of André Malraux (French Minister of Culture, philosopher and writer) who defined a « House of Culture » as: " Primarily a home that should gather all the creative activities of a small town or a big city neighbourhood, in the field of culture ; the House of Culture, and as it uses most of the other arts, the leader of the artistic life of the city. " and In 1961, the building is radical.
 It imposes modernity without compromising the city landscape.

 At the end of 2012, there is evidence that the strong architectural design suffered many changes during its multiple transformations.
 Therefore, in parallel with the pure technical answer for the refurbishment and upgrading, WIMM & the team questioned the use and programming of current areas of this cultural tool through its proposal.
 The purpose was not to " re-think " the Theatre but to transform it into a new device closely related with contemporary cultural practices.
 As well as being a cultural object, the re-design was also concerned with the theatre’s relationship with the public : give the building its synthetic nature, unitary cultural place ; Simplify its connection to the city ; Restore a space of cultural mediation with the public.